 1. Space Bar to Play or Pause

-2. F to toggle Full Screen
+2. Press F or F11 to toggle Full Screen

-3. A to Change Aspect ratio
+3. Press A to Change Aspect ratio

-4. Z to Change Zoom Mode
+4. Press Z to Change Zoom Mode

 Using Z you can quickly zoom in and out the video in window mode.
 It cycles between one-quarter, half, original and double.

-5. Alt+Left/Alt+Right to Fast Forward slow
+5. Fast Forward Slow (3 Seconds)

-6. Ctrl+Left/Ctrl+Right to Fast forward Medium
+6. Fast Forward Medium (10 Seconds)

-8. Ctrl+Up/Ctrl+Down to Increase or Decrease Volume
+8. Increase or Decrease Volume

 It’s always easier to use the mentioned shortcut key than to hunt for the volume button.
 If your laptop is bestowed with some quick volume function button, you can directly use them to control the windows device volume.

-9. M to Mute
+9. Mute the Audio

-10. CTRL + E to Adjust Audio/Video Effects
+10. Adjust Audio/Video Effects

 In window mode, you can just look at the seek bar to get information regarding the elapsed and remaining video time.
 If you want to know the remaining or elapsed time of the video in full-screen mode, simply press the T button to get a three-second info on the top right hand corner of the video.

 If you want to watch your videos in adrenaline or bullet time mode (If you are not a gamer, you will probably not get that), pressing the minus (-) button will slow your video playback speed, and the plus (+) will increase it.

-14. S to Stop the playback
+14. Stop the Playback